Welcome! Read the latest journal entries & write your well wishes/comments in the guestbook. Thank you:)

 August 2012: Due to continual post-surgical transplant complications, I had my 3rd surgery at Keck-USC Hospital to remove a 20 cm small bowel stricture.
 Along with major GI surgery, my surgeon told my parents that my spleen was enlarged (leading to varices bleeding into my stomach), & needed to be removed.
 We were faced with an extremely difficult decision: keep or remove my spleen, & all the risks associated with either decision.
 Ultimately, my spleen was removed (splenectomy) along with celiac ganglionectomy & reversal of the roux-en-Y surgery from December 2011, hoping that it would help me feel better.
 I left Keck-USC Hospital in Sept.
 2012, but returned back to Keck-USC & multiple ER visits over the next two months, due to unknown pain & nausea.

 May, 2013: Transported via Air Ambulance, & admitted to UCSF Benioff Children's Hospital.
 I stayed in ICU for a month.
 I woke up from my coma after a week.
 I had developed short term amnesia & had forgotten how to write.
 My finals in Statistics were in 2 weeks & so was the high school exit exam.
-I was very stressed, but I passed with an A!
+I gave my Statistic exam after 2 days from waking up from coma.
+Since I had forgotten how to write, the hospital teacher proctored my exam while I was hooked up to all these machines and would verbally answer the test very stressed, but I passed with an A!
 Because of these medical issues, I was transferred to an online school so that I could study from the hospital.
 Pacific Coast High school was the best thing that happened to me.
 The teachers, the staff & the principal were so caring & understanding.

 June-July 2013: We continued pursuing alternative treatment, & I was able to stay out of the hospital for the first time in a very long time: 2 months!
 I was so excited to get together with my high school friends, who had been there for me during this very difficult & challenging journey.